anujduggal88/Calculator/README.md

 # Calculator
-Calculator Program in C. Learning to use git.
+Calculator Program in Python.
+Learning to use git.